 What are competitive GRE scores for applicants?

 The GRE scores are assessed in conjunction with the applicant’s complete profile.
-The Mississippi College PA program does not set a minimum acceptable score for the GRE but looks at scores at or above 1000 (verbal + quantitative) or their equivalent on the new exam as more competitive.
-For additional explanation on the meaning of the GRE scores, click on the following link: www.ets.org
+The Mississippi College PA Program does set a minimum acceptable score of Verbal: 146, Quantitative: 141, and Analytical: 2.5, but looks at scores of Verbal: 150, Quantitative: 150, and Analytical: 4.0 as more competitive.
+For additional explanation on the meaning of the GRE scores, click on the following link: www.ets.org.

 What is the GRE code for Mississippi College?